-Please join us for our 38th annual conference on March 15–18, 2018 at the Hyatt Regency Hotel in Old Greenwich, Connecticut.
+Please join us for our 38th annual conference and ephemera fair on March 15–18, 2018 at the Hyatt Regency Hotel in Old Greenwich, Connecticut.

 Mark your calendar for the Ephemera Society of America’s thirty-eighth annual conference, “Let me Entertain You!” on March 15–18, 2018, at the Hyatt Regency Hotel, Old Greenwich, Connecticut.

 As far back as we can remember, people have sought refuge from the day to day in various forms of entertainment.
 And for their part, entertainers have devised ways to amuse us, to edify or astonish, to elevate our spirits or simply to loosen our inhibitions, transporting us outside our ordinary lives.
 Public entertainments are woven into the very fabric of a culture - and, in the United States of the 19th and 20th centuries, traditional amusements developed distinctive American forms.

 This year's conference selects eight subjects from the vast field of entertainment, dating from the early 19th century to the present day.
 Our speakers — museum curators as well as entrepreneurs and independent collectors and scholars — will use ephemera — broadsides, posters, invitations, tickets, handbills, programs, advertisements, articles and other memorabilia — to illustrate their subjects: the early days of the American circus, traveling entertainers at the turn of the 20th century, one of New York's earliest pleasure gardens, American's oldest winter festival, a controversial female silent film director, the age of jazz, the short-lived national craze for competitive aviation, the birth of the crossword puzzle, and the history of rock and roll.